nvidia-holoscan/holoscan-sdk/docs/holoscan_create_operator_python_bindings.md

 The signature of the `emit` and `receive` methods must exactly match the case shown here.

-#### Step 2: Create a register_types method for adding custom types to the EmitterReceiverRegistry.
+#### Step 2: Create a register_types method for adding custom types to the EmitterReceiverRegistry

 The bindings in this operators module, should define a method named `register_types` that takes a reference to an `EmitterReceiverRegistry` as its only argument.
 Within this function there should be a call to `EmitterReceiverRegistry::add_emitter_receiver` for each type that this operator wished to register.
 The HolovizOp defines this method using a lambda function